1982 PBA Invitational championship: Elimination round

-Third place playoffs
+Third-place playoffs

 The Koreans were comfortably ahead by 21 points at halftime, 65–44, but were limited to only 14 points in the third quarter.
 They recovered in the final period and won by a safe margin despite losing four men on six fouls each.

 South Korea clinch third place by outclassing Toyota in a game marred by a violent outburst that saw a provocative Korean and three Super Corollas thrown out midway in the last quarter.
 The Sokors led all the way and scored this conference's most points and biggest winning margin in the game.
 Toyota missed Francis Arnaiz, also in the sick list with Robert Jaworski.

 Finals

+The 1982 Philippine Basketball Association (PBA) Invitational championship finals was the best-of-3 basketball championship series of the 1982 PBA Invitational Conference, and the conclusion of the conference's playoffs.
+San Miguel Beermen and Crispa Redmanizers played for the 25th championship contested by the league.

+San Miguel Beermen won their 2nd championship.

+Series scoring summary

+The following scoring summary is written in a line score format, except that the quarter numbers are replaced by game numbers.